Pleasant Hill Cohousing

 Business Meeting

-We have business meetings twice a month.
+We have business meetings once a month.
 We vary the day and time in an effort to accommodate people's work and family schedules.
 Currently, we alternate between Saturday morning and Sunday afternoon.
 The schedule and agenda are set by the Executive Committee.
 Meetings go for 2 hours and rarely go overtime.
 Each meeting has a facilitator.
 Other jobs during the meeting are: notetaker, card coordinator, timer, child care coordinator, and vibes watcher.

 Consensus Decision-Making